pconwell/scripts/servers.md

 # morty 2.0 (ESXi / vSphere)
 > First, you need to navigate the needlessly complex website for vmware.
 Most likely, you will want this: https://www.vmware.com/go/get-free-esxi which is the free version of ESXi.
 Getting the download to work can be a major pain in the ass and I have so far been unsucessful in downloading the iso.

 > Not gonna lie, ended up downloading the .iso from a questionable website.
 Literally could not get the .iso to download from vmware's website.
 The MD5 sum checks out, so I'm not concerned about it's legitimacy.
-MD5SUM: cee025ba50f118d8b06a8025bd1134d5.
+Current Version: VMware ESXi 6.5.0 () MD5SUM: cee025ba50f118d8b06a8025bd1134d5.

+1. (optional) install internal USB key, min 4 GB.
+ESXi did not recognize my USB key so I installed to primary HDD.
-1. burn image to disk (haven't had luck with bootable USBs lately...)
+2. burn image to disk (haven't had luck with bootable USBs lately...)
-2.
+3. boot to disk.
+It's slow so be prepared to wait a good 10 minutes or more while it boots to the disk.
+4. follow on screen instructions.
+It's pretty straight forward.
+Install is relatively quick.
+5. reboot.
+You should eventually see a screen that looks a lot like the install screen.
+6. Once it's booted up, navigate to your server's IP address (or host name) using your browser.
+Username/Password is root/your_password_you_entered_during_install
+7. If that is all sucessful, you have finished the ESXi install.

 # morty (poweredge r710)